Rosemary Pork and Potatoes Recipe

 - 1. In a small bowl, combine the first eight ingredients.
 Place the pork in a large shallow baking pan.
 Drizzle with three-fourths of the herb mixture.
 Toss potatoes with remaining herb mixture; place around pork.

-- 2. Bake, uncovered, at 375° for 40-45 minutes or until a meat thermometer reads 160° and potatoes are tender.
+- 2. Bake, uncovered, at 375° for 40-45 minutes or until a thermometer reads 160° and potatoes are tender.
 Let pork stand for 5 minutes before slicing.
 Yield: 3-4 servings with potatoes plus 1 pound leftover pork.

 4 ounce-weight: 463 calories, 31g fat (5g saturated fat), 63mg cholesterol, 432mg sodium, 20g carbohydrate (2g sugars, 2g fiber), 25g protein.